 Clients whose support systems participate in addiction treatment are twice as likely to complete treatment.
 All clients are strongly encouraged to participate in family therapy.

 Many clients who come to De Paul have co-occurring mental health issues; this is called having a dual diagnosis.
 Dual diagnosis (DD) clients are seen by counselors who are Qualified Mental Health Professionals (QMHP) and are trained in mental health assessments and counseling.
-DD clients participate in dual diagnosis groups five times a week.
+DD clients participate in dual diagnosis groups.
 Medication management is available through the De Paul medical team.

 De Paul Treatment Center Facility

 De Paul Treatment Centers’ adult residential facility is one of the largest in Oregon.
 Two clients occupy each room (except for one triple room on the men’s floor) and there are shared bathrooms on each floor.
 The floors are gender specific; women are on the second floor and men are on the third floor.
 There are client lounges and vending machines on each floor.
 We are a tobacco and nicotine free facility.
 Nicotine replacement therapy is available to all clients.
 There is no elevator at De Paul and therefore clients must be physically able to navigate stairs multiple times a day.
 Take a virtual tour of De Paul Treatment Center’s downtown location.

 12 Step Involvement